raganwald/raganwald.github.com/_posts/2015-06-04-classes-are-expressions.md

 }
 {% endhighlight %}

-`Person` is a constructor function, and it's also a class, [in the JavaScript sense of the word "class"][class].
+`Person` is a constructor function, and it's also a class, in the JavaScript sense of the word "[class][class]."
 As we've written it here, it's a *function declaration*.
 But let's rewrite it as a *function expression*.
 We'll use `let` just to get into the ECMAScript 2015 swing of things (many people would use `const`, that doesn't matter here):

 [class]: http://raganwald.com/2015/05/11/javascript-classes.html